 Schedule and Format

-- On average, students take one course per semester, fall/spring/summer
+- On average, students take two courses per semester, fall/spring/summer

-- The Diploma must be completed within three years
+- The Diploma must be completed within two years

-The Diploma is awarded to students who successfully complete the six required courses within three years.
+The Diploma is awarded to students who successfully complete the four required courses within two years.

 For additional information, or if you have any questions, please contact the Division of Programs in Business at firstname.lastname@example.org.